RisingOrange/Proximity-door-lock/MyWebserver/MyWebserver/readme.txt

+This is a description of the purpose of the html formatter python script

-You can use the html formmatter python script to turn a html file into an c++ header file with a compatible multiline string containing the html saved to a macro(?) named "webpage".
+You can use the script to turn a html file into an c++ header file with a compatible multiline string containing the html saved to a macro(?) named "webpage".
+This allows easier editing.

-The python script checks if the html file contains certain placeholder substrings that can be replaced by the MyWebserver lib.
+The python script also checks if the html file contains certain placeholder substrings that the MyWebserver lib needs.